Vranje: History

 Vranje was part of the Ottoman Empire until 1878, when the town was captured by the Serbian army commanded by Jovan Belimarković.
-During the Serbian–Ottoman War (1876–1878) most of the Muslim population of Vranje fled to the Ottoman vilayet of Kosovo while a smaller number left after the conflict.
-The city entered the Principality of Serbia, with little more than 8,000 inhabitants at that time.
+The urban population of Vranje consisted of 30,061 Christian and 12,502 Muslim males, with total number of 2,500 Serbian houses and 2,000 Muslim houses.
+The urban Muslim population of Vranje in the mid-19th century consisted of Turks and Albanians.
+During the Serbian–Ottoman Wars (1876–1878), most of the Albanian population of Vranje was forced to flee to the Ottoman vilayet of Kosovo and others Muslims such as Turks fled from the city as well.
 The only Muslim population permitted to remain after the war in the town were Serbian speaking Muslim Romani of whom in 1910 numbered 6,089 in Vranje.
-Up until the end of the Balkan Wars Vranje had a special position and role, as the transmissive station of Serbian state political and cultural influence on Macedonia.
+Vranje entered the Principality of Serbia, with little more than 8,000 inhabitants at that time.
+Up until the end of the Balkan Wars, the city had a special position and role, as the transmissive station of Serbian state political and cultural influence on Macedonia.

 In the early 20th century, Vranje had around 12,000 inhabitants.
 As a border town of the Kingdom of Serbia, it was used as the starting point for Serbian guerrilla (Chetniks) who crossed into Ottoman territory and fought in Kosovo and Macedonia.
 In World War I, the main headquarters of the Serbian army was in the town.
 King Peter I Karađorđević, Prime Minister Nikola Pašić and the chief of staff General Radomir Putnik stayed in Vranje.
 Vranje was occupied by the Kingdom of Bulgaria on 16–17 October 1915, after which war crimes and Bulgarisation was committed on the city and wider region.

 After the war, Vranje was part of the Kingdom of Serbs, Croats and Slovenes in one of the 33 oblasts; in 1929, it became part of the Vardar Banovina.
 During World War II, Nazi German troops entered the town on 9 April 1941 and transferred it to Bulgarian administration on 22 April 1941.
-During Bulgarian occupation, 400 Serbs were shot and around 4,000 interned.
-Vranje was liberated by the Yugoslav Partisans on 7 September 1944.
+Per general Walter Oxley Vranje was captured Bulgarian Second Army during the Niš operation in the mid. of October 1944 and it was aided by the Yugoslav Partisans.

 During Socialist Yugoslavia, Vranje was organized into the Pčinja District.
 In the 1960s and 1970s it was industrialized.

+On 3 June 1993, a mass shooting occurred in Vranje where the perpetrator, Jožef Meneder fired upon the Yugoslav Army barracks in the South Morava bridge, killing 6 army privates and 1 ensign and injuring another 4 privates, before taking his own life.

 During the 1990s, the economy of Vranje was heavily affected by the sanctions against Yugoslavia and the 1999 NATO bombing of Yugoslavia.